openedu101/algorand-ama3/README.md

 # ama3

 This starter full stack project has been generated using AlgoKit.
-See below for default getting started instructions.
+See below for default getting started instructions.quan

 ## Setup